-In Year 6 you will study the fundamentals of media forms and the concepts which lie beneath the surface of media products you consume on a daily basis.
-You will also explore the role of marketing and promotion in contemporary media texts.
-The course will be structured around the study of a set of prereleased media products that will feature in the exam.
-The second part of the course takes you through the production process, from researching the codes and conventions of professional media products to producing your own products using industry-level software.
+The second part of the course takes you through the production process, from researching the codes and conventions of professional media products to producing your own using industry level software.
 By the end of the year, you will have experienced producing a promotional flyer, magazine cover and two-page spread, advertisements and posters, audio remixes and websites.

 In Year 7 you will study the different ways of explaining and understanding the media.
 This covers how media industries and audiences are changing because of the rise of new digital technologies.
-You'll explore some prereleased media products by considering the wider contexts of the media that affect their creation and distribution.
-You'll also carry out two individual projects based on a set of briefs released by the examination board that will give you the chance to apply your creative skills is designing a fully realized production.
+You'll explore some prereleased media products by considering the creation and distribution.
+You'll also carry out two individual projects based on a set of briefs released by the examination board that will give you the chance to apply your creative skills is designing a fully realised production.